deepgram-starters/java-transcription/README.md

 # Deepgram Java Starters

-Please check out the starters contained in this repository, for examples of how to build Deepgram into your Python-based applications.
+Please check out the starters contained in this repository, for examples of how to build Deepgram into your Java-based applications.
 The starters can be found in their own directories.

 - [Deepgram Java Starter](./Starter-01/README.md)